 If companies aren’t able to see where the money went or how it contributed to marketing success, it fosters suspicion and resentment toward their partner agencies.
-Changing that model is the key to transparency.

-Rather than invest upfront, a company compensates the agency based on measurable campaign accomplishments or benchmarks.
+Rather than invest upfront, a company compensates the agency and/or their partners based on measurable campaign accomplishments or benchmarks.

 This means the two must be communicating constantly about what the agency is doing for the company and how well those methods are working.
 Transparency is baked in.

 Clients are not the only beneficiaries in a pay-for-performance model.
 Although it does demand a lot of work from agencies, the motivating factor is to get paid for successful efforts.

-4) Think long term and focus on Performance Partnerships®.
+4) Think long-term and focus on Performance Partnerships®.

 Comprised of all the aforementioned elements, it’s a strategy that incorporates a system to manage those relationships at scale.

-Once your partners are equally on board with open communication, have bought into building a deeper personal relationship based on trust, and have embraced the cash-on-delivery model, you can elevate that partnership through advanced tracking and reporting technology.
+Once your partners are equally on board with open communication, have bought into building a deeper personal relationship based on trust, and have embraced the cash-on-delivery compensation model, you can elevate that partnership through advanced tracking and reporting technology.

 An effective system handles all the marketing data and allows both partners to see what the other is doing.
 When they have access to this information and complete trust in you, that strong relationship leads to smarter, more strategic campaigns.